 'Sweet Dreams' Ultra-Rich Beauty Cream

-So for these reasons we DON’T use Vitamin A in our Happy Skincare products.
+So for these reasons we DON’T use Vitamin A in our Woohoo Skincare products.
 But don’t worry - we use something even better to achieve the same benefits without the side effects.

 When formulating our Sweet Dreams Ultra Rich Beauty Cream we discovered an ingredient that is a botanical alternative to Vitamin A. It is Vigna Aconitifolia Seed Extract aka Moth Bean Extract.
 It contributes to skin renewal for smoother brighter skin just like Vitamin A, but minus the sensitivity and other concerns.